UC Blue Ash College

 Program Overview

+Our sense of who we are -- our identity, our culture, and our relationship to the environment are shaped in several ways.
+Art, music, photography, and video have had an enormous influence on the construction of cultures worldwide, and the internet has made that easier than ever.
 Over the last century, for instance, cultural attitudes have been represented and re-envisioned through the available forms of media.
 Additionally, how these cultures have developed is directly shaped by the natural environment people live in.
 This includes not only the overall ecosystems that surround the built landscape, but also the natural areas that people construct for their own enjoyment.
-This study abroad program will examine historical and contemporary ways that people have interacted with their built and natural environments through the study of media and natural history.

 The program offers two 3-credit hour courses.
 Students may take one or both:

-• AMEC 3093C | Media, Culture, and Communication
+• AMEC 3090C | Media, Culture, and Communication

 • BIOL 1027 | Natural History and Conservation of Britain